ASproson/remix-fullstack-notes/app/root.tsx.notes.md

 ## Purpose of the `links` function

 By using [`<Links />`](root.tsx) from Remix we gain the ability to insert links, modules, and lots of other things into our `<head>` tag.
-Currently we insert our Tailwind stylesheet and our custom SVG file
+Currently we insert our Tailwind stylesheet, our fonts, and our custom SVG file

 ## Why we store the favicon in `app/assets`